 Both ferry terminals are open-air but covered in the event of rain.
 They both have security checkpoints you’ll pass through with your bags and escalators for those who need them, as the waiting areas are on the upper floors.
 I don’t believe there are elevators in either ferry terminal, however.
 But not to worry – for any passengers in a wheelchair, both sides are accessible from the ground floor level, so you’ll be able to navigate to your boat on solid ground.

-How do I get to Playa del Carmen if I arrive at the Cancun Airport?
+How do I get to the Cozumel Feery in Playa del Carmen if I arrive at the Cancun Airport?

 When landing at Cancun International Airport (CUN), it is easy to get to Playa del Carmen using one of the many transport services in the arrivals area.
 It takes about 1 hour, roughly, depending on your method.